fedecech/auto_events/README.md

 form = MicrosoftForm(url='https://your_form_url', source=source, components=[DatePicker(web_element=date_picker_el)])
 ```

-### Filling the from
+### Filling the form

 To fill in the form we need the answers to each question.
-To do that we can call the `fill_in` function on the from, passing an array of answers.
+To do that we can call the `fill_in` function on the form, passing an array of answers.

 ```python
 form.fill_in(['Answer1', '22/07/2022', 'Option1', 'Text field answer'])